Los Angeles Lakers: Home arenas

-The Forum (left), served as the Lakers' home arena from 1967 to 1999, before they moved to their present home, Crypto.com Arena, then known as Staples Center (right).

 The Lakers play their home games at Crypto.com Arena (formerly known as Staples Center), located at L.A.
 Live in downtown Los Angeles.
 The arena opened in fall 1999 and seats up to 18,997 for Lakers games.
 Owned and operated by AEG and L.A.
 Arena Company, the arena is also home to the WNBA's Los Angeles Sparks, and the NHL's Los Angeles Kings.
 The team's lease runs until 2041.

 Before moving to Staples Center, for 32 seasons (1967–1999), the Lakers played their home games at The Forum in Inglewood, California, located approximately 10 mi southwest of the team's current home.
 During the 1999 preseason, the Lakers played their home games at the Forum before officially moving into Staples Center, and once again hosted a preseason game versus the Golden State Warriors on October 9, 2009, this time to commemorate the team's 50th-anniversary season in Los Angeles.

 In the first seven years in Los Angeles, the team played their home games at the Los Angeles Memorial Sports Arena, south of downtown Los Angeles.
 While the team played in Minneapolis, the team played their home games at the Minneapolis Auditorium and the Minneapolis Armory from 1947 to 1960.